tohagan/stlive/README.md

 **Step 8.** Rebuilding and Redeployment

+If you've added new Sencha classes or changed class dependencies you probably only need to run:

+    $ sencha app refresh

+This will just rebuild the `bootstrap.js` and `bootstrap.json` files (not perform a recompile).
+These files are watched by `stlive serve` and so you can do this during a live edit session using a separate terminal window.

-If you need to rebuild and redeploy your app (e.g. after adding/removing plugins) you can run ...
+If you need to rebuild and redeploy your app (e.g. after adding/removing plugins or changing the `config.xml` file) you can run ...

     $ stlive build --run

 This is basically the same as running `sencha app build --run native` but it uses the version of Sencha Command configured in your settings file which you can define as a local version controlled file in your project folder.
+It should stop your device app and deploy and run the recompiled app.

 In the future we may add additional environment variable settings so for example could might select other SDK version and settings as well.
 This will make it easy to switch between projects without having to reconfigure your build environment.

 ## Live Edit SASS style sheet files